 She is a believer that this holistic way of living has truly kept her young, vibrant and healthy.
 Putting pills and traditional medicines behind she often creates her own beauty and health products from natural ingredients sharing her acquired knowledge through her website aunaturalebabe.com.

 But her mission doesn't end with social media and blogging!
 As she plans to educate the masses on a broader global level, about disease prevention, food growth and healthy practices.

-Latest posts by Andishe Farahmand, MPH, RD (see all)
+Latest posts by Andishe Farahmand (see all)

 - Why Organic Women’s Products Are a Better Choice - March 20, 2016

 - The Truth About Sitting Down - January 14, 2016

 - How a Day of Rest in Your Week, Can Improve Your Health - November 17, 2015